glazed vs unglazed tile

 Importers must balance these aspects with market preferences, conduct thorough research, partner with reliable manufacturers, and address logistical challenges for an informed decision.
 The goal, whether choosing glazed or unglazed tiles, is to import high-quality products that meet customer needs, ensuring success in the competitive tiling industry.

-Are all the glazed tiles waterproof?
+1. Are all the glazed tiles waterproof?

 While glazed tiles are more resistant to moisture and stains due to their protective layer, it’s important to note that they are not completely waterproof.
 What’s more, the level of water resistance can vary depending on the quality of the glaze and the tile’s construction.
-Some glazed ceramic tiles with pool quality are not water resistant at all, when water is poured on these ceramic tiles, it flows directly through to the back.
+Some glazed ceramic tiles with poor quality are not water resistant at all, when water is poured on these ceramic tiles, it flows directly through to the back.

-Can I customize the color and pattern of glazed porcelain tiles?
+2. Can I customize the color and pattern of glazed porcelain tiles?

 Yes, one of the advantages of glazed porcelain tiles is the ability to customize colors and patterns during the glazing process, offering endless design possibilities.